Resources for FSRH Registered Trainers and General Training Programme Directors

 - Managing Trainees in Difficulty Guidance

-- Login details for dummy records on e-portfolio training site (for FRT practice/demonstration only)
+- Login details for dummy records on NHS e-portfolio training site (for FRT practice/demonstration only)

 *The full range of Diploma clinical experience and assessment forms are available in the NES e-portfolio.
 Please log into your NES e-portfolio and select Menu, then Blank Forms to generate examples.